 Pocket ashtrays are the perfect addition to your everyday life (pop it in your purse, backpack, or car), but also for your adventures.
 The small size is ideal for camping, kayaking, or anything you do while out and about.

 If you would like to pick up your free pocket ashtray, you may do so at the Kerry Wood Nature Centre.
 Please note that during the COVID-19 pandemic, the Kerry Wood Nature Centre is not open to the general public.
-However, we can still get you a pocket ashtray if you arrange a pick up date and time with the Green Deer organizers by emailing .
-And why not also register for Green Deer and pick up your litter cleanup supplies when you pick up your pocket ashtray?
+However, we can still get you a pocket ashtray if you arrange a pick up date and time with the Green Deer organizers by emailing , or simply add a pocket ashtray to your supplies pick up order when you register online for Green Deer.

 interested in recycling your cigarette butts?

 Collect your cigarette butts at home or at work, then send them in to be recycled using a free shipping label.
 For more information on recycling cigarette butts, click here.